chrisbarrett/super-smart-ops/README.md

 (super-smart-ops-configure-for-mode 'asm-mode)
 ```

-Common arithmetic operators are enable by default.
+Common arithmetic operators are enabled by default.
 Use the `:rem` keyword
 argument to disable certain operators.

 ```lisp